Skip to main content

 Run: First release: 2005 / Total releases: 2

-What I'd target: Best rookie cards, stronger autographs, and only the cleanest short-print or premium parallels.
+Key cards / lanes: Best rookie cards, stronger autographs, low-numbered premium parallels, major-player memorabilia, and only the cleanest short-print or centerpiece cards.

 #19.
 Topps Motif